WTOP: 5 ways nonprofits can…

-In the age of the Great Resignation, turnover has grown at an alarming rate, and is at risk to continue growing if employees don’t feel engagement is a priority in their organizations.
+In the age of the Great Resignation, turnover has grown at an alarming rate and is at risk to continue growing if employees don’t feel engagement is a priority in their organizations.
 If employers are not tuned in to the needs of their workforce, their employees will tune out.
-It is more important than ever that staff feel heard on how the pandemic has impacted them and to engage in open dialogue with their colleagues and supervisory leadership to express new needs and shifting priorities.
-This understanding, in conjunction with timely action, can propel employee satisfaction, organizational health and overall mission advancement.
+It is more important than ever that staff feels heard on how the pandemic has impacted them and to engage in open dialogue with their colleagues and supervisory leadership to express new needs and shifting priorities.
+This understanding, in conjunction with timely action, can propel employee satisfaction, organizational health, and overall mission advancement.

 The Effects of the Pandemic

 The COVID-19 pandemic has demonstrated that an employer doesn’t have to be a wage leader in order to retain its employees.
-According to the 2021 Nonprofit Talent Retention Practices Survey, 49% of organizations reported the presentation of a better opportunity was a primary reason for voluntary turnover in their organization.
+According to the 2021 Nonprofit Talent Retention Practices Survey, 49% of organizations reported the presence of a better opportunity was a primary reason for voluntary turnover in their organization.
 Those seeking new opportunities now respond to an employer who is flexible, empathetic and transparent—and one that ensures these qualities are reflected in the core values of the organization.
-For example, a focus on interactive conversations around strengths and development opportunities, which can be in the form of employee experience interviews (or more informal stay conversations), can lead to greater satisfaction and a lower risk in turnover.
+For example, a focus on interactive conversations around strengths and development opportunities, which can be in the form of employee experience interviews (or more informal stay conversations), can lead to greater satisfaction and a lower risk of turnover.

-Another factor job seekers are increasingly interested in is how an employer treats its staff in times of crises.
+Another factor job seekers are increasingly interested in is how an employer treats its staff in times of crisis.
 Did the organization operate in survival/maintenance mode or increase its attention to the needs of its workforce?
-The pandemic bore out of a lot of employers their commitment to their employees.
+The pandemic bore out a lot of employers commitment to their employees.
 Now, as the pandemic may be waning, people are seeking out employers who are committed to treating their employees well during crises versus employers who use it as an opportunity to cut costs.

 Little Changes Create Large Impact

 Addressing the needs of your employees doesn’t necessarily involve a heavy lift.
 Often, there are small everyday things that can be modified to make employees’ lives easier and increase their quality of work.
 For example, a workforce that is provided with adequate technology resources, up-to-date software and IT support in their virtual work-from-home environment can allow for staff to do their jobs to the best of their ability.
 These changes can be facilitated by ongoing support conversations to ask employees what they need.
-Even if their requests are unable to be immediately delivered on, a simple acknowledgement of those needs and statement of how they will be addressed can further ensure staff feel invested in and that their concerns are being heard and responded to.
+Even if their requests are unable to be immediately delivered on, a simple acknowledgment of those needs and a statement of how they will be addressed can further ensure staff feel invested in and that their concerns are being heard and responded to.

 Let the Data Drive You